pyrod3v/gitman/README.md

 To add custom .gitignore templates, put any `<name>.gitignore` file in the gitignore directory in your config.

 ## Installing
-To install the application, simply run `go install https://github.com/pyrod3v/gitman/cmd/gitman@latest` or clone this repository and run `go install`
+To install the application, simply run `go install https://github.com/pyrod3v/gitman/cmd/gitman@latest` or clone this repository and run `go install ./...`

 ## Contributing
 All sorts of contributions are welcome.
 To contribute: